How to Monitor Caching Database Performance

 Database metrics monitor the performance of the database itself.
 This data can help assess the health of the database, pinpoint performance bottlenecks, and identify unusual use patterns that may indicate an application bug or security breach.

-To view performance metrics for a Redis database cluster, click the name of the database to go to its Overview page, then click the Insights tab.
+To view performance metrics for a Caching database cluster, click the name of the database to go to its Overview page, then click the Insights tab.

 The Insights tab of a Managed Database cluster